AngadGrewal/ToyInterpreterGo/README.md

 - [x] return lines in file as an array
 - [x] recognise whether a statement is an assignment, addition or return
 - [x] if a line has assignment and addition, recognise it as an assignment
+- [ ] Create an array that adds a set of instructions